-Editors’ note: The following article has been adapted from Kim Klein’s new book, Reliable Fundraising in Unreliable Times, published by Jossey-Bass.
+Editors’ note: The following article comes from the fall 2009 edition of the Nonprofit Quarterly, “Balancing Act,” and was first published online on September 21, 2009.
+It was adapted from Kim Klein’s book, Reliable Fundraising in Unreliable Times, published by Jossey-Bass.
 In it, Klein shares strategies for surviving and thriving in any economy.
 The book is filled with practical advice on short- and long-term fundraising strategies and on issues that have an impact on fundraising, such as the role of nonprofits in working for the common good, the role of taxes in creating a just society, and the need for new organizational forms to accomplish nonprofit work.

 In hard times, people begin to pose false choices: “We cannot go to the movies until there is world peace, we cannot have a ballet until there is no homelessness, we cannot save birds until all children are well fed.”
 They see cutting funding, pulling back, as the only way to respond to the economic downturn.
 The more people react in this way, the more it seems they have taken some kind of sourpuss vow: they will not laugh until oppression has ended.